 To summarize the above research succinctly, Nolvadex is the more purely anti-estrogenic of the two drugs, at least where the hpta – hypothalamic-pituitary-testicular axis – (Hypothalamic-Pituitary-Testicular Axis) is concerned.
 This fact enables Nolvadex to offer the male bodybuilder certain advantages over Clomid.
 This is especially true at times when we are looking to restore a balanced hpta – hypothalamic-pituitary-testicular axis – , and would not want to desensitize the pituitary to GnRH.
 This could perhaps slow recovery to some extent, as the pituitary would require higher amounts of hypothalamic GnRH in the presence of Clomid in order to get the same level of lh – leutenizing hormone – stimulation.

 Nolvadex also seems preferred from long-term use, for those who find anti-estrogens effective enough at raising testosterone levels to warrant using as anabolics.
 Here Nolvadex would seem to provide a better and more stable increase in testosterone levels, and likely will offer a similar or greater effect than Clomid for considerably less money.
 The potential rise in sex hormone binding globulin levels with Clomid, supported by other research (3), is also cause for concern, as this might work to allow for comparably less free active testosterone compared to Nolvadex as well.
 Ultimately both drugs are effective anti-estrogens for the prevention of gynecomastia and elevation of endogenous testosterone.

-- good read and clarifies both serms a bit better.bumping for boomer and his bloating question, I love me some nolvadex
+- Even though I know the image is stretched, it makes me shudder.good read and clarifies both serms a bit better.bumping for boomer and his bloating question, I love me some nolvadex